 New User Training Options

-Administrators can book in 1-1 trainings on handling your ManageBac account, or arrange for group teacher training sessions to become familiar with ManageBac.
+Administrators can book 1-1 trainings on handling your ManageBac account, or arrange for group teacher training sessions to become familiar with ManageBac.
 Training sessions are free and available to book within 24hr notice.

 Join a Training Academy